 Project Starts with a Value Stream Map

 Where did the project team start?
 It began with a value stream map, then it identified where the non-value-added time was spent.
 Next, the team developed a measurement system so that it could determine how much time was spent in these non-value-added areas.
 In addition, the team began to measure queue volumes by specific activities over time within the process.
-For example, during the initial analysis, the team determined from the Define and Measure phases:
+For example, during the initial analysis, the team determined from the Define and Measure phases of a DMAIC (Define, Measure, Analysis, Improve, Control) project:

 - Current process cycle efficiency is less than 1 percent